brettinternet/slides/content/ai/_index.md

 {{< /f >}}

 {{% note %}}
-FOURTH: Iterative edit-test loops
+FOURTH (and last): Iterative edit-test loops

 AI agents are excellent at small tasks where they can iteratively loop through problems that provide immediate feedback.
 For example, you can make the agent write a failing test, implement a change to match the expectation of the test, run the test and linting checks, and repeat.
 Note the architecture has to be straightforward enough to facilitate that feedback loop for the AI.
 This is becoming easier with additional tooling, such as validating UI changes with the Playwright MCP.

-I've seen Claude delete tests in order to get them to pass.
+I've seen Claude delete or mangle tests in order to get them to pass.
 So we have to be careful.
 I'll get the agent to write a bunch of tests for me and then I'll go through and review them and think of additional cases that might be missing.
 So, we have to be careful.

 I made this chart with AI.
 {{% /note %}}